Nonstandard ways to cope with ADHD

 • Your subconscious dislikes the idea.
 Your subconscious has a point.
 It is smart.
 Listen.

 • You don't want to do it, and that feeling is valid.
 Validate the feeling.
-Say it is so right.
+Say "you are so right".

 • Let your subconscious learn to trust you, trust that you will not betray it, by actually not betraying it.